openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/shape/squeeze-15.rst

         </output>
     </layer>

-*Example 4: squeeze 2D tensor with 1 dynamic and one static shape element to a static shape output, according to the opset1 rules*
+*Example 4: squeeze 2D tensor with dynamic and static shape elements to a static shape output, according to the opset1 rules*

 .. code-block:: xml
    :force: